Miu Watanabe

-Miu Watanabe (渡辺未詩, Watanabe Miu) is a Japanese professional wrestler currently working for the Japanese promotion Tokyo Joshi Pro Wrestling, where she is a former International Princess Champion.
+Miu Watanabe (渡辺未詩, Watanabe Miu) is a Japanese professional wrestler working for the Japanese promotion Tokyo Joshi Pro Wrestling, where she is the current Princess of Princess Champion, in her second reign.

 Professional wrestling career

 Tokyo Joshi Pro Wrestling (2018–present)

 Watanabe is best known for her time in Tokyo Joshi Pro Wrestling.
-She made her professional wrestling debut on January 4, 2018 at TJPW Tokyo Joshi Pro '18 where she teamed up with Pinano Pipipipi as the "Up Up Girls" to defeat stablemates Hikari Noa and Raku.
+She made her professional wrestling debut on January 4, 2018 at Tokyo Joshi Pro '18 where she teamed up with Pinano Pipipipi as the "Up Up Girls" to defeat stablemates Hikari Noa and Raku.
 Watanabe is known for being part of Up Up Girls Kakko Kari which is a popular idol group in Japan.
 Watanabe soon began pursuing for different championships.
 At 5th Anniversary Shinkiba Tour 2018 on November 4, she unsuccessfully participated in a 12-woman gauntlet battle royal for both the Princess of Princess Championship and the Ironman Heavymetalweight Championship won by Maki Itoh and also involving Shoko Nakajima, Reika Saiki, Yuki Kamifuku, Yuna Manase and others.
 On the same night, Watanabe teamed up with Hikari Noa and Miyu Yamashita to defeat Hinano, Mizuki and Yuka Sakazaki.

 At Wrestle Princess III on October 9, 2022, Watanabe defeated Alex Windsor to win the International Princess Championship.
-On March 18, 2023, at Grand Princess '23, Watanabe dropped the title to Rika Tatsumi, ending her reign at 160 days.
+She made her first title defense at The Mountain Top 2022 on October 29, defeating Moka Miyamoto in the main event.
+At Tokyo Joshi Pro '23 on January 4, 2023, Watanabe defeated Trish Adora to make her second successful title defense.
+At TJPW City Circuit Winter ~ Nagoya Performance on February 18, she defeated Janai Kai to make her third successful title defense.
+On March 18, at Grand Princess '23, Watanabe dropped the title to Rika Tatsumi, ending her reign at 160 days.

+On March 31, 2024, at Grand Princess '24, Watanabe defeated Miyu Yamashita to win the Princess of Princess Championship for the first time.
+She made her first successful title defense against Shoko Nakajima at Yes!
+Wonderland '24 on May 6.
+On June 9, at TJPW Prism '24, she defeated VertVixen to make her second successful title defense.
+On July 20, at Summer Sun Princess '24, Watanabe defeated Rika Tatsumi to secure her third title defense.
+At Wrestle Princess V, on September 22, she defeated Ryo Mizunami to make her fourth title defense.
+On November 16, at The Mountain Top 2024, she faced Zara Zakher and successfully defended her title for the fifth time.
+On January 4, 2025, at Tokyo Joshi Pro '25, Watanabe dropped the title to Mizuki, ending her reign at 279 days.

+On August 23, 2025, Watanabe won the Tokyo Princess Cup after defeating Arisu Endo in the finals.
+On September 20, at Wrestle Princess VI, Watanabe defeated Mizuki to win the Princess of Princess Championship for the second time.